akblakney/WAV-RNG/README.md

 This logical operation is relevant for us because it has some useful properties when it comes to randomness.
 Namely, the XOR operation preserves randomness.
 This means that, if I have a string of random bits (that is, generated from a random process, such that each bit is 1 with probability 0.5 and 0 with probability 0.5), and I XOR that string of bits with *any* (statistically independent) string of bits of the same length, the resulting string of bits will also be random.
 XOR is quite a powerful tool then: even if I XOR a string of random bits with a completely deterministic and non-random string of bits (say 11111..., i.e. a string which entirely consists of 1s), the result will still be random!
 There is one caveat that I mentioned above, which is that the two strings must be statistically independent, i.e., their probability distributions cannot depend on one another.
 Luckily, the way we are using XOR in this project adheres to this requirement.

-In the previous section I talked about the `--secrets` and `--grc` options which allow the user to combine the random bits generated from the .wav file with pseudorandom bits generated in the Python secrets module and GRC's PRNG.
-I also talked about the `--combine` option, which allows users to combine subsequent bytes in the .wav file to gain higher confidence that the output is random.
-The reason I provide these options is to increase the robustness of the RNG overall.
+In the previous section I talked about the `--secrets` option which allows the user to combine the random bits generated from the .wav file with pseudorandom bits generated in the Python secrets module and GRC's PRNG.
+The reason I provide this option is to increase the robustness of the RNG overall.
 Consider the idea that we may not be completely sure that the bits generated from the .wav files are entirely random.
 Perhaps the frequency we are tuning to during the recording process has a faint signal that has a pattern to it.
 Or perhaps the way that the waveform is being written to the .wav file has some properties that causes some patterns of bits to be more likely than others.
 In most instances this seems unlikely given the testing I have done on the .wav portion of the RNG, which I describe in more detail in the [next section](#testing), but it is always a possibility.
 The option of combining the random data from the .wav portion of the RNG with other sources of pseudorandom data is a way to counter this possibility.
 And the option of combining .wav bytes with subsequent .wav bytes helps ensure high entropy in the event that the even bytes of the .wav file contain less than the desired 8 bits/byte entropy.

-As I mentioned, as long as two strings of bits are statistically independent—and here it is safe to say that the .wav data, the output of the Python secrets module, and the output of the GRC PRNG are mutually independent, satisfying this requirement—XOR-ing these bit strings together cannot eliminate any randomness that either of the bit strings already contained.
+As I mentioned, as long as two strings of bits are statistically independent—and here it is safe to say that the .wav data, the output of the Python secrets module are independent, satisfying this requirement—XOR-ing these bit strings together cannot eliminate any randomness that either of the bit strings already contained.
 In other words, if we XOR random data generated from the .wav file with pseudorandom data generated from the Python secrets module, the output will still be "just as random" as the data from the .wav file.
 I put "just as random" in quotes because talking about *how random* something is perhaps requires more mathematically robust language than is being used here, but the overall principle holds.

 ## Testing